abhx7/Aerospace-Engineering/Modelling & Simulation/Systems-Engineering.md

 - SysML Overview
-  - Core diagrams: Use case, activity, sequence, and block definition diagrams -How SysML helps in system architecture and integration
+  - Core diagrams: Use case, activity, sequence, and block definition diagrams
+  - How SysML helps in system architecture and integration

 - Application to Aerospace
   - Functional analysis of aircraft systems
   - System-level modeling and validation
-  - Learning Resources

 ## Books:
 - “Systems Engineering and Analysis” by Benjamin S. Blanchard and Wolter J. Fabrycky